 LIST OF TOPICS FOR REVIEW OF THE UNIFORM RAPID SUSPENSION SYSTEM (URS)

-Draft prepared by ICANN staff for RPM Working Group use – 1 December 2017
+Discussion Draft prepared by ICANN staff for RPM Working Group use – updated 13 December 2017

 Introductory Note:

 During the Working Group call on 30 November, a majority of attendees supported the idea that, instead of a detailed list of refined Charter questions, a shorter list of specific topics (based on the existing Charter questions and any new suggestions adopted) should be developed.
 A standard set of high-level questions will then be applied to each topic on the list.
 This approach was agreed to be similar to that which had been adopted for other RPMs, e.g. the Trademark Claims Charter questions.